-The review criteria used for Phase 2 remain the same as those used in Phase 1 (see Appendix A).
-However, this phase goes into further detail, with a focus on identifying any potential fundamental barriers to licensing the vendor's nuclear power plant or small reactor design in Canada.
+The review criteria used for Phase 2 remain the same as those used in Phase 1.
+However, this phase goes into further detail, with a focus on identifying if any potential fundamental barriers to licensing exist or are emerging with respect to the reactor design.